Different types of Abacus and their uses

 4. Lee’s Abacus

-Lee’s Abacus is majorly described as an improved version of suanpan and soroban abacus.
+Lee’s Abacus is majorly described as an improved version of the suanpan and soroban abacus.
 It was invented in 1950 by the Lee Kai Chen in Taiwan.
-It basically incorporates features of both chinese as well as japanese abacus.
-One merit feature of Lee’s improved abacus was that its really easy to operate and learn for the beginners.
+It basically incorporates features of both Chinese as well as Japanese abacus.
+One merit feature of Lee’s improved abacus was that it was really easy to operate and learn for beginners.

 The notation system that each rod represents a definite digit and each bead counter, a specific number, leaves no doubt whatsoever even in the mind of the very beginner.
-Thus, its easy to carry out various arithmetic operations through this abacus faster and more efficient than the old-styled abacus.
+Thus, it’s easy to carry out various arithmetic operations through this abacus faster and more efficiently than the old-styled abacus.

 5. Russian Abacus

-The main difference between Russian Abacus and chinese abacus is the position of the rods.
-The rods are placed horizontal in the Russian Abacus.
-The beads are slided from right to left.
-A typical schoty abacus measures 28 cm wide and 46 cm in height.
+The main difference between the Russian Abacus and Chinese abacus is the position of the rods.
+The rods are placed horizontally in the Russian Abacus.
+The beads are slid from right to left.
+A typical school abacus measures 28 cm wide and 46 cm in height.

 russian abacus schoty model

-It is necessary to put the abacus in such an angle on the desk that the direction of the right hand movement coincides with the wires of the abacus.
+It is necessary to put the abacus at such an angle on the desk that the direction of the right-hand movement coincides with the wires of the abacus.
 This is similar to the direction of a book where you are writing.
 Also, the rods are slightly curved to prevent back sliding of the counted beads.

 6. Arithmetic Rekenrek